WordPress Auto Update: The Definitive Guide

 A word of caution here: the wp-config file is a critical core file, responsible for connecting your site to the database, and managing user password security.
 A single character deleted by accident can cause your site to crash, and you wouldn’t know what went wrong.
 Be very cautious when making changes here.

 2. Use File Manager on cPanel or use FTP to find the wp-config.php file in your core WordPress files.
-Generally, it is in the root directory of your site, public_html or public most commonly.
+Generally, it is in the root directory of your site, public_html or www most commonly.
 Download the file, and open it in a code editor or a text editor application.

-line in the file.
+3. Look for the /* That's all, stop editing!
+Happy blogging. */ line in the file.
 Please remember to add code just before this line.
-Definitely not after, and avoid adding it before unless you are very sure about what you are doing.
+Definitely not after, and avoid adding anywhere else, unless you are very sure about what you are doing.

-this will enable all auto updates.
-If you only want to enable minor updates, change true
+4. Add the line: define( 'WP_AUTO_UPDATE_CORE', true ); this will enable all auto updates.
+If you only want to enable minor updates, change true to minor.

 5. Save and exit the file.